Facilities manager

 Facilities managers are responsible for the management of services and processes that support the core business of an organisation

-You'll ensure that best practices are followed for maximum efficiency and that the most suitable working environment is attained for its employees and their activities.
+As a facilities manager, you'll ensure that best practices are followed within an organisation, to achieve maximum efficiency and the most suitable working environment for its employees and their activities.

 This is a diverse field with a range of responsibilities, which are dependent on the structure and size of the organisation.
-You'll be involved in both strategic planning and day-to-day operations, particularly in relation to buildings and premises.
+You'll be involved in strategic planning and day-to-day operations, particularly concerning buildings and premises.
 Likely areas of responsibility include:

 Responsibilities